 1. Student Sponsorship

 Tanzania does not offer free public education to its youth.
 Parents must pay for school fees, uniforms, and meals at school.
-In the Maasai villages the main source of income generation is livestock and farming of corn.
-With no irrigation, years of little rain bear no harvest.
-Most parents simply can not afford to send their children to school.
-When parents can afford to send their children to school, they often preferentially send their sons, leaving the daughter remain at home to help with household tasks such as gathering water and firewood.
+In the Maasai villages, the main source of income is livestock and farming of corn.
+With no irrigation and little rain, there has been no harvest for many years.
+Most parents simply cannot afford to send their children to school.
+When parents can afford to send their children to school, they often preferentially send their sons, leaving the daughters at home to help with household tasks such as gathering water and firewood.

 Minimum Stay: 2 weeks

 Requirements: At least 18 years old, previous international travel experience recommended

 We place volunteers in both government schools as well as English medium schools.
 These schools take breaks at different times in the year so there is always a teaching placement available for our teaching volunteers in Arusha, Africa.

 We also have a special needs school in Arusha.
 Volunteers who are interested in working with street children and orphans with disabilities ranging from physical to mental disabilities can choose to volunteer here.
 These children need a lot of love and attention.
 If you have the experience working with special needs children or are interested in volunteering at the special school, please note your interest on the Kipok Africa application form and with your program coordinator.